kongling893/Conference-Organization-APP-UDACITY/README.md

 	- `getSessionsInWishlist()` -- query for all the sessions in a conference that the user is interested in.

 ## Task 3: Work on indexes and queries
+1. Create indexes
+2. Come up with 2 additional queries:
+	-  `getAttenderByConference(websafeConferenceKey)` -- Given a conference, return all attenders.
+	-  `getAttenderBySession(sessionSafeKey)` -- Given a session, return all users who are interested in this session.
+3. Solve the following query related problem

+Let’s say that you don't like workshops and you don't like sessions after 7 pm.
+How would you handle a query for all non-workshop sessions before 7 pm?
+What is the problem for implementing this query?
+What ways to solve it did you think of?

 ## Task 4: Add a Task